 Stakeholders can learn more about potential energy development by attending Respect Big Bend seminars.

 Stakeholder engagement efforts are extremely varied and significant in scope.
-Identified groups for this project include landowners, mineral owners, energy industry and service providers, community members, conservation organizations, and regulators.
-To engage the differing stakeholders, BRI hosts community seminar series, an elected officials’ luncheon, and several conservation partner brown bag lunches.
-BRI also co-hosts (with the Texas Agricultural Land Trust or TALT) a landowner workshop and delivers Respect Big Bend presentations to varied civic groups and organizations.
+To engage differing stakeholders, BRI is hosting a community webinar series, elected officials’ luncheons, and Trans Pecos conservation partner brown bag lunches.
+BRI also co-hosted (with the Texas Agricultural Land Trust or TALT) a landowner workshop and delivers Respect Big Bend presentations to varied civic groups, organizations, and individuals.

-Free and open to the public, the seminar series are held at the Espino Conference Center at Sul Ross State University in Alpine.
-These series are designed to engage a broad constituency of Big Bend community members to better inform them on recent energy projections, potential impacts on communities and conservation values, and to develop creative strategies to conserve the unique resources and communities of the region.
+Free and open to the public, the webinar series are designed to engage a broad constituency of Big Bend community members to better inform them on recent energy projections, potential impacts on communities and conservation values, and to develop creative strategies to conserve the unique resources and communities of the region.

 The Respect Big Bend Coalition was launched by the Cynthia and George Mitchell Foundation, and is sponsored in part by the Permian Basin Area Foundation, The Meadows Foundation, and the Still Water Foundation.
 The Cynthia and George Mitchell Foundation is a Texas foundation that seeks innovative, sustainable solutions for human and environmental problems.
 The Cynthia and George Mitchell Foundation works as an engine of change in Texas, supporting high-impact projects at the nexus of environmental protection, social equity and economic vibrancy.
 Find out more about the project at RespectBigBend.org.